ebialobrzeski/cup_waypoint_editor/README.md

 ### Editing Waypoints
 1. **Add**: Click "Add Point" to create a new waypoint
-   - Enter name, latitude, and longitude in separate fields
+   - Enter name, latitude, and longitude in decimal degrees format
+   - Example: 52.765234, 23.186700
    - Select waypoint style from dropdown
-2. **Edit**: Select a waypoint and click "Edit Selected"
+2. **Edit**: Select a waypoint and click "Edit Selected" (or double-click the row)
 3. **Remove**: Select waypoint(s) and click "Remove Selected"
 4. **Sort**: Click the "Name" column header to sort alphabetically